techguyseli/meet-center/meet-center/README.md

   </li>
   <li>
     Now you can run the server in the terminal.
-    You can either use nodemon for automatic server restart after each file save (mainly used for the development environment):
+    You can either use this command for automatic server restart after each file save (mainly used for the development environment):

 ```bash
 npm run devStart